PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 17:13:44
+Last updated: 2024-04-07 17:14:22
-Random Quote: Sometimes one has to adjust to a situation as it unfolds.
-With every calamity comes opportunity. - Virginia Wilson
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo